bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 ### Graphics / Rendering

 For a graphical application or game (most Bevy projects), you can include `bevy_winit` and your selection of Rendering features.
 For [Linux][platform::linux] support, you need at least one of `x11` or `wayland`.

 `bevy_render` and `bevy_core_pipeline` are required for any application using Bevy rendering.
+They are automatically added if you enable higher-level stuff like `bevy_ui`, `bevy_pbr`, `bevy_sprite`, etc.

 If you only need 2D and no 3D, add `bevy_sprite`.